rickhull/dotcfg/README.md

 -------
 ### Symbols and Strings

 When JSON consumes symbols, it emits strings.
 So if you want to use JSON, use strings rather than symbols for your config items.
+YAML cycles strings and symbols independently, so stick to one or the other.

 ### The Simplest Thing That Could Possibly Work
 ```ruby